Dragon boating – A World Wide Activity.

 The green, shaded and curved upper shaft of the paddle represents the surrounding hills of the Lake District.

-The shaft extends into the blade of the paddle.
-The blue, rippled waves represent the water of Lake Windermere on which we paddle.
+The shaft extends to the blade of the paddle.
+The blue, rippled waves represent the water of Windermere on which we paddle in the Lake District in Cumbria, United Kingdom.